How Can Your Savings Account Balance Impact CIBIL Score

 1. Repayment History:

-An individual’s repayment history makes up almost 30% of their CIBIL score.
-If you want to build a strong credit score, you must build a strong repayment history.
+An individual’s repayment history makes up almost 35% of their CIBIL score.
+If you want to build a strong credit score, you should have a good repayment history.
 In other words, pay all your loan EMIs and credit card bills on time.
 Never miss a due date.
 If you do miss one, clear the missed payment as soon as you can.
-This will help you build a strong CIBIL score.

-The credit utilization ratio tells lenders the percentage of one’s credit card’s total limit that is currently being used.
-A high credit utilization ratio indicates a high dependency on credit, which is seen as a negative thing.
-Thus, borrowers with a high credit utilization ratio have a low credit score.
-Borrowers trying to improve CIBIL scores must keep their credit utilization ratio under 30%.
+The credit utilisation ratio is the percentage of the credit used from the total limit available.
+A high credit utilisation ratio indicates a high dependency on credit, which is seen negatively.
+Thus, borrowers with a high credit utilisation ratio have a low credit score.
+Borrowers trying to improve CIBIL scores should keep their credit utilisation ratio under 30%.

 3. Age of Your Credit History:

 The age of your credit history also affects your credit score.
 The longer your credit history, the better your credit score.
-So, never close old loan accounts and credit cards, even the ones that you have paid off or are no longer using.
+Maintain old loan accounts and credit cards, even the ones that you have paid off or are no longer using.

 4. Credit Mix:

 The credit mix you have will also affect your credit score.
-Borrowers who have both secured and unsecured loans are seen as more reliable borrowers by lenders and also have a higher credit score.
+Borrowers who have both secured and unsecured loans and manage them responsibly demonstrate financial stability, which can positively impact their credit score.

 5. Hard Enquiries:

 Lenders approach credit information bureaus when a borrower makes a loan application to enquire about the borrower and their repayment capacity.
-This enquiry that a lender makes about a borrower gets registered as a hard enquiry.
+This enquiry gets registered as a hard enquiry.
 Too many hard enquiries affect a person’s credit score negatively.
-Borrowers working on improving CIBIL scores must refrain from making too many loan applications simultaneously.
+Borrowers working on improving CIBIL scores should refrain from making multiple loan applications simultaneously.

 How Can Your Savings Account Indirectly Affect Your CIBIL Score?